the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/performance.md

 ### Don't run on first render

 Previously we covered React's useEffect Hook, which is used for side-effects.
 It runs the first time a component renders (mounting), and then every re-render (updating).
 By passing an empty dependency array to it as a second argument, we can tell the hook to run on the first render only.
 Out of the box, there is no way to tell the hook to run only on every re-render (update) and not on the first render (mount).
-For example, examine our custom hook for state management with React's useState Hook and its semi persistent state with local storage using React's useEffect Hook:
+For example, examine our custom hook for state management with React's useState Hook and its semi-persistent state with local storage using React's useEffect Hook:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~